-Rogac is rich in calcium, potassium, copper, and riboflavone.
+Rogac is rich in calcium, potassium, copper, and riboflavin.

-In small amounts it contains vitamin E and groups of vitamin B, iron, magnesium, phosphorus, manganese and selenium.
+It contains vitamin E and groups of vitamin B, iron, magnesium, phosphorus, manganese, and selenium in small amounts.

-Contains tannins and tartaric acid that works as an analgesic, antiseptic, antibacterial, antioxidant and antiviral.
+It contains tannins and tartaric acid analgesic, antiseptic, antibacterial, antioxidant, and antiviral.
 Children who consume carob in nutrition rarely get sick with digestive problems.

 This was also confirmed by a study in which the babies were treated with diarrhea and conventional medication.

-A group of babies treated with a carob began to recover for 2 days, while the group of conventional drugs recovered twice as long.
+A group of babies treated with a carob began to recover for two days, while the group of conventional drugs recovered twice as long.

 The first group also normalized body temperature and weight more quickly.
-Due to its valuable composition and medicinal activity, carob is suitable for feeding babies older than 6 months.
+Due to its valuable composition and therapeutic activity, carob is suitable for feeding babies older than six months.

-Dried carob is a healthy and sweet alternative to gum when teeth are growing.
-In studies, it has been shown to prevent uterine cancer and is also recommended for the prevention of lung cancer.
+Dried carob is a healthy and sweet alternative to gum when teeth grow.
+In studies, it has been shown to prevent uterine cancer and is also recommended to avoid lung cancer.

 Traditional medicinal uses and health benefits

-As explained above, Rogac or carob has analgesic, antiallergic, antibacterial and antiseptic effects and contains important antioxidants.
+As explained above, Rogac or carob has analgesic, antiallergic, antibacterial, and antiseptic effects and contains essential antioxidants.

 In this sense, the risk of osteoporosis is reduced.
-In addition, in smaller amounts they contain groups of vitamin B and iron, magnesium, manganese and selenium.
+In addition, they contain groups of vitamin B and iron, magnesium, manganese, and selenium in smaller amounts.

-Improves digestion and lowers cholesterol levels in the blood.
-It is used as a medicine for diarrhea, cough, and sore throat.
+It improves digestion and lowers cholesterol levels in the blood.
+It is used to treat diarrhea, cough, and sore throat.

-It was used as a major source of sugar prior to the mass rearing of sugar beets, and today it is often used as a healthy substitute for chocolate and cocoa.
+It was used as a significant source of sugar before the mass rearing of sugar beets, and today it is often used as a healthy substitute for chocolate and cocoa.

-Since it does not contain caffeine, it is good for people with high blood pressure.
+Since it does not contain caffeine, it is suitable for people with high blood pressure.

 Protects the heart and blood vessels